Guy-Meiri/guy-nextjs-template/PROGRESS.md

 ## 📝 Notes

 ### Recent Changes (August 28, 2025)
+- **Added cookie detection and warning banner for users with cookies disabled**
+- **Improved app reliability with graceful degradation for cookie-blocked users**
 - **Refactored API client architecture: separated types into api-client.types.ts**
 - **Improved code organization and maintainability**
 - **Updated documentation to be more concise and reflect new structure**